-Dr. Bernardi is an Assistant Professor of Biophysics at the Department of Physics at Auburn University.
+Dr. Bernardi is an Associate Professor of Biophysics at the Department of Physics at Auburn University.
 Before joining Auburn's faculty, Dr. Bernardi was a Postdoc (2012-2017), and then a Research Scientist (2017-2020), at the Beckman Institute at the University of Illinois.
 Dr. Bernardi is co-Investigator of the NIH Center for Macromolecular Modeling and Visualization, which is known worldwide for the development of NAMD and VMD software.
 Dr. Bernardi main research interest is on protein mechanics, and how protein complexes behave under mechanical load.
 Such problem is very important in many areas of biomedicine, including bacterial adhesion during infection, viruses interaction with human proteins, and enzymatic activity in the gut microbiome.

 Awards: Casimiro Montenegro Filho Thesis Award (2010), NSF Career Award (2022).